rosettatype/design-regression/_posts/2026-07-17-multilingual-directional-signage-in-indian-metros.md

 ![](/assets/2026-07-17-multilingual-directional-signage-in-indian-metros/figure_7.jpg){: .grayscale}

 <figcaption id="fig:f7"><strong>Figure 7:</strong> Hyderabad Metro directional signage illustrating its script-specific alignment strategy.
-Telugu and Hindi are right-aligned against the central vertical separator lines, while English and Urdu are left-aligned.</figcaption>
+Telugu and Hindi are right-aligned against the central vertical separator lines, while English and Urdu are left-aligned.
+The left alignment goes against the natural alignment/direction of the Arabic script used for Urdu.</figcaption>

 ![](/assets/2026-07-17-multilingual-directional-signage-in-indian-metros/figure_8.jpg){: .grayscale}